Reloaded-Project/Reloaded-III/docs/Services/Central-Server.md

 (In a manner where 1 file == 1 mod)

-### Download Locations API
+### Download Information API

-Each `.msgpack.zstd` file in the `download-locations` directory contains an array of package entries.
+Each `.msgpack.zstd` file in the `download-info` directory contains an array of package entries.

 ```
 .
-└── download-locations
+└── download-info
     ├── 00
     │   ├── 00
     │   │   ├── {packageIdHash}.msgpack.zstd